Introduction

 Ubuntu: running the following command should install everything needed:

-sudo apt-get install -y make git-core libssl-dev pkg-config libclang-12-dev build-essential
+sudo apt-get install -y make git-core libssl-dev pkg-config libclang-12-dev build-essential protobuf-compiler

 Mac: installing the Xcode command line tools should provide you with almost everything you need: